dagraham/etm-dgraham/README.md

 ## [Weekly](#toc)

-*Agenda*, *Busy* and *Done* views are synchronized so that switching from one of these views to another always displays the same week.
+*Agenda* and *Busy* views are synchronized so that switching from one of these views to another always displays the same week.

 ### [Agenda](#toc)